-Arthur C. Martinez, 72, has served as the Chairman of the Board since August 2008.
+Arthur C. Martinez, 73, has served as the Chairman of the Board since August 2008.
 Mr. Martinez retired in 2000 as Chairman of the Board, President and Chief Executive Officer of Sears Roebuck and Co., positions he held since 1995.
 From 1992 to 1995, he was Chairman and Chief Executive Officer of the former Sears Merchandise Group, the fourth largest broadline retailer with approximately 3,900 retail stores.
 From 1990 to 1992, Mr. Martinez served as Vice Chairman and a director of Saks Fifth Avenue, a fashion retail organization.
-Mr. Martinez is currently a member of the boards of directors of American International Group, Inc., IAC, International Flavors & Fragrances Inc., Liz Claiborne, Inc. and PepsiCo, Inc. In addition, Mr. Martinez serves as a Trustee of Greenwich Hospital, Northwestern University, the Chicago Symphony Orchestra and Maine Coast Heritage Trust.
+Mr. Martinez is currently a member of the boards of directors of American International Group, Inc., IAC/InterActiveCorp, or IAC, International Flavors & Fragrances Inc. and Fifth and Pacific, Inc. In addition, Mr. Martinez serves as a Trustee of Greenwich Hospital, Northwestern University, the Chicago Symphony Orchestra and Maine Coast Heritage Trust.